Why People Keep Going Back To Bali

 Yes, there are influencers everywhere.

-But underneath all of that, Bali still feels deeply spiritual, beautiful, chaotic, emotional, and alive in a way that’s hard to explain until you’re there.
+But underneath all of that, Bali still feels deeply spiritual, beautiful, chaotic, and alive in a way that's difficult to explain until you experience it yourself.

 Slower.

-Bali Has Some Of The Best Cafés Anywhere
+Bali Has Some Of The Best Café Culture I've Experienced

-Places like Clear Café and Sari Organik somehow managed to feel both touristy and peaceful at the same time.
+Places like Clear Café and Sari Organik somehow felt both touristy and peaceful.

-And eating in the middle of rice fields honestly never got old.
+Eating lunch in the middle of rice fields never stopped feeling surreal.

 Offerings outside every doorway.

-Watching people move quietly through the purification ritual felt incredibly peaceful and emotional.
+Watching people move through the purification ritual felt deeply peaceful.

 The humidity.